nhsuk/register-with-a-gp-beta-web/README.md

 #### Editorconfig

-We have an [.editorconfig] which checks you're not leaving unnecessary spacing, strange indentation or missing new lines at the end of file.
+We have an [.editorconfig][editorconfig] which checks you're not leaving unnecessary spacing, strange indentation or missing new lines at the end of file.

 You can probably get a plugin for your editor to tell you when you're breaking